Managing People, Knowledge & Change - Master's Programme (One Year)

 International Master Class

-Starting in the autumn of 2019, LUSEM invites students enrolled in selected one-year Master’s programmes to apply for an "International Master Class" at one of our prestigious partner universities.
-This is an unique opportunity to add-on a semester to the masters’ studies in Lund.
+LUSEM invites students enrolled in selected one-year Master’s programmes, to apply for an "International Master Class" at one of our prestigious partner universities.
+This is a unique opportunity to add-on a semester to the masters’ studies in Lund.
 Fee-paying students pay for an additional semester at Lund University, and non-fee paying students go free of any tuition fees.
 Students currently registered at the MSc in Managing People, Knowledge and Change can apply to: University of Exeter, Business School, United Kingdom; University of Vienna, Faculty of Business, Economics and Statistics, Austria; Vienna University of Economics and Business, Austria.

 The Master’s programme in Managing People, Knowledge and Change enables you to pursue a career in fields such as management consultancy, strategy, human resources and general management.